juergenweb/FrontendForms/README.md

 * Username (Input text to enter a username - class name: Username)
 * FileUploadSingle (Input file to upload a single files - class name: FileUploadSingle)
 * FileUploadMultiple (Input file to upload multiple files - class name: FileUploadMultiple)
+* ResetButton (Button to clear the form elements - class name: ResetButton)

 Instead of creating these types of input fields every time on your own, you can use the pre-defined input types listed above instead.
 Every input type has the validation rules and sanitizers included, the labels and error messages are defined set, so